dstore-dbap/LumberMill/README.md

 * ExecPython, execute custom python code.
 * Facet, collect all encountered variations of en event value over a configurable period of time.
 * RedisClient, use redis to store and retrieve values, e.g. to store the result of the XPathParser modul.
+* SimpleStats, simple statistic module just for event rates etc.
-* Statistics, simple statistic module.
+* Statistics, more versatile.
+Configurable fields for collecting statistic data.
 * TrackEvents, keep track of events being processed and requeue them after e.g. a crash.
 * Tarpit, slows event propagation down - for testing.